MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2browser.md

 <!-- ====================================================================== -->
 ## Step 4: Open the solution in Visual Studio

-1. Open the solution in Visual Studio 2019.<!--todo: or Visual Studio 2022.-->  The WebView2 SDK is already included as a NuGet package in the project.
+1. Open the solution in Visual Studio 2019.
+The WebView2 SDK is already included as a NuGet package in the project.
 If you want to use Visual Studio 2017, change the project's Platform Toolset in **Project Properties > Configuration properties > General > Platform Toolset**.
 You might also need to change the Windows SDK to the latest version.

 1. Make the changes listed below, if you're using a Windows version below Windows 10.